whyboris/utilitarianism.net/content/types-of-utilitarianism.md

 > **Multi-level utilitarianism is the view that individuals should usually follow tried-and-tested rules of thumb, or _heuristics_, rather than trying to calculate which action will produce the most well-being.**

 According to multi-level utilitarianism we should, under most circumstances, follow a set of simple moral heuristics—do not lie, steal, kill etc.—expecting that this will lead to the best outcomes overall.
 Often, we should use the commonsense moral norms and laws of our society as rules of thumb to guide our actions.
 Following these norms and laws usually leads to good outcomes, because they are based on society’s experience of what promotes overall well-being.
-The fact that honesty, integrity, keeping promises, and sticking to the law generally have good consequences explains why in practice [utilitarians value such things highly](/utilitarianism-and-practical-ethics/#respecting-commonsense-moral-norms), and use them to guide their everyday actions.[^22]
+The fact that honesty, integrity, keeping promises, and sticking to the law generally have good consequences explains why in practice [utilitarians value such things highly](/utilitarianism-and-practical-ethics/#respecting-commonsense-moral-norms), and use them to guide their everyday actions, as further discussed in chapter 6.[^22]

 In contrast, to our knowledge no one has ever defended single-level utilitarianism, including the classical utilitarians.[^23] Deliberately calculating the expected consequences of our actions is error-prone and risks falling into decision paralysis.